vindenesen/check_netscaler/README.md

-**servicegroup**         | check the state of a servicegroup and its members **hwinfo**               | just print information about the Netscaler itself **interfaces**           | check state of all interfaces and add performance data for each interface **performancedata**      | gather performancedata from all sorts of API endpoints **debug**                | debug command, print all data for a endpoint
+**servicegroup**         | check the state of a servicegroup and its members **hwinfo**               | just print information about the Netscaler itself **interfaces**           | check state of all interfaces and add performance data for each interface **perfdata**             | gather performancedata from all sorts of API endpoints **debug**                | debug command, print all data for a endpoint

 This plugin works with VPX, MPX, SDX and CPX NetScaler Appliances.
 The api responses may differ by build, appliance type and your installed license.

 The plugin supports performance data for the commands state and the above or below threshold checks.
-Also there is a performancedata command to gather information from your NetScaler.
+Also there is a perfdata command to gather information from your NetScaler.

 Example configurations for Nagios and Icinga 2 can be found in the examples directory of this repository.